 Hedge funds or their managers will be registered and will be required to disclose appropriate information on an ongoing basis to supervisors or regulators, including on their leverage, necessary for assessment of the systemic risks they pose individually or collectively.
 Where appropriate registration should be subject to a minimum size.
 They will be subject to oversight to ensure that they have adequate risk management.
 (London)

 Implementation of this recommendation was reported to be completed by all FSB jurisdictions in the 2016 IMN survey.
-Given this, the reporting of progress with respect to this recommendation will take place every 2-3 years henceforth (i.e. in 2019 or 2020).
+Given this, the reporting of progress with respect to this recommendation will not be collected in the 2019 survey.